henry2004y/vlasiator_manual/menu1.md

 Alternatively, you can use `rpath` to insert the path into the executable, as has been done on Vorna.

+PHIPROF write outputs to `phiprof_x.txt`, and they get overwritten every diagnostic interval.

 ## JEMALLOC

 JEMALLOC is a library for improved memory allocation.